The Best Creamy Vegan Potato Leek Soup Recipe

 Is potato leek soup good for you?

 It absolutely is!
-Even more so by leaving those potato skins on.
+Even more so by leaving the potato skins on.
 Potatoes are naturally free of fat and cholesterol, and are an excellent source of vitamin C and potassium.
 They even have a bit of protein and fiber too!
 Leeks are rich in antioxidants and anti-inflammatory plant compounds, as well as vitamin A, C, and K plus iron and manganese.
-Not to mention all the additional vitamins, minerals, and other nutrients we get from the other ingredients in this potato leek soup.
+Not to mention all the additional vitamins, minerals, and other nutrients we get from the other ingredients in the soup.

 Bon Apetit!

-Thanks so much for following along and trying our creamy potato leek soup recipe!
-Please stop back by for a review to let us know how you liked it.
+Thanks so much for following along and trying our creamy vegan potato leek soup recipe!
+Please leave a review to let us know how you liked it.
 Also feel free to ask questions or just say hi in the comments below, and spread the love by sharing this post.
 Enjoy!

 Don’t miss these tasty recipes: